Zakariya-Zahid/web-dev-projects/DOM_Events/README.md

 - **SimpleDiceGame** – A two-player dice game with random number generation.
 - **Ecommerce Cart** – A basic Ecommerce cart Functionality.
 - **Ecommerce Cart Extended** – A basic Ecommerce cart Functionality but with more features and better UI.
-- **ExpenseTracker** – A basic EExpense Tracker App but to track your expenses and income.
+- **ExpenseTracker** – A basic Expense Tracker App but to track your expenses and income.
+- **QuizApp** – A basic Quiz App which allow you to select options from questions and evaluate the result.

 ## 🧠 Concepts Practiced